The Clyde Frog Show

-The Clyde Frog Show (stylized on-air as the CLYDE FROG show) is a television program for children in the 1970s.
+The Clyde Frog Show (stylized on-air as the CLYDE FROG show) is a television program for children that aired from 1976 to 1977.
 It was produced by the Mississippi Authority for Educational Television (MAETV).
 In the show, puppets, most notably the title character, taught children about self-esteem, feelings, and attitudes.
-The program's entire run consisted of 28 episodes.
+The program's entire run consisted of 28 segments across ten episodes.
 Clyde Frog, however, originally appeared in another MAETV program entitled About Safety, in which puppets were used to convey messages about safety and first aid.
 About Safety ran for 47 episodes.
 The shows were quite successful, and MAETV syndicated the programs; thus, they were seen throughout the United States.

 Educational goals

 The Mississippi Public Broadcasting School Resource Guide summarizes the goals of The Clyde Frog Show: "This series is designed to help elementary children understand and better cope with their own feelings and attitudes.
 Each program contains a dramatization of typical events in the life of a child followed by a talk show segment.
 All of the puppet characters in the stories appear in the talk show to discuss their feelings."

 By grade level, the specific goals are: Kindergarten: Explain healthy ways in which feelings may be expressed.
 Define individual responsibility and its relationship to one's self, family and community.
 First grade: Identify factors that contribute to individuality.
 Identify the importance of expressing emotions in a healthy way.
 Define individual responsibility and its relationship to one's self, family, and community.
 Second grade: Explain the importance of positive interpersonal relationships.